dimenerno/dimenerno.github.io/_posts/2025-09-25-ch-for-borel-en.md

 F = \mathbb{N} \cup \lbrace  m - 1/n : m \geq 0, n > 1 \rbrace
 $$

-In this case, the set obtained by removing the isolated points of $F$ is $\mathbb{N}$, which again has countably many isolated points.
+The set obtained by removing the isolated points of $F$ is $\mathbb{N}$, each of whose points is isolated.
 However, if we repeat this process of 'removing' isolated points transfinitely, we obtain the following interesting result.

 > **Cantor-Bendixson Theorem.** If $F \subseteq \mathbb{R}$ is a closed set, then there exist a countable set $C$ and a perfect set $P$ such that $F = P \sqcup C$.

-**Proof.** Although the proof is presented in the previous link, here we present Cantor's proof.
+**Proof.** Although a proof is presented in the previous link, here we present Cantor's alternate proof.

 Define transfinitely as follows: